James120393/Godot-Porting-Project/README - Demo.md

 ## Project Set-up

-To run this project you will need to install the lastest version of Mono and GoDot 3.0.
+To run this project you will need to install the latest version of Mono and GoDot 3.0.

 [Mono Project](https://www.mono-project.com/download/stable/)